 We went to the Menin Gate ceremony in the evening and Ally and Cat laid a wreath.
 They both looked very smart, and there was also a pipe band playing.
 The whole day was very intense and made us think again of all the young soldiers who died in World War 1, but the thing that I found most moving was a very small note that had been left at the foot of one of the curved memorial walls at Tynecot.
 These are where the names are inscribed of the soldiers whose bodies could not be found or identified (including Heather’s great uncle Neil Chisholm whose name we found again today), and there are thousands of them.
 The note read, “To our great-grandfather William James Tosh.
 We never met you but we still love you dearly.” and it was followed by a short list of names.
 I looked up at the wall and saw “W. Tosh” inscribed high up.
 For some reason, out of all the many names on memorials and gravestones that we saw today, this was what brought tears to my eyes.

-Friday 3 May 2019
+Friday, 3 May 2019

 Offal Sausage

-Wow what a day!
-I have been awake since 3.30 a.m. and now I am tucked up in bed in our hotel in Ypres at 11.15 p.m. local time (which is only 10.15 p.m. at home in Scotland, but it’s still nearly twenty hours since I got up!)
 We met Cat as arranged at Paris CDG and collected our hire car.
 I was very suspicious that we were about to be scammed because we were told that our car was at another airport terminal but that we could hire a bigger better car for only €40 per day more.
 But James is made of sterner stuff and he just said politely that we would wait for the car that we had booked, and lo and behold it turned up almost immediately.

 Our journey was made very exciting by a phone call that Ally received with fantastic career news, but more of that in another post since he hasn’t yet had the chance to share his news with family and friends.

 We saw a sign to Compiegnes and spontaneously headed there, only a small diversion from our planned route, to see the place where the armistice was signed at the end of the First World War.
-It turned out to have a very interesting wee museum containing a replica of the train used for the negotiating and signing of the documents (the Nazis vengefully took the original away to Berlin during the 2nd World War where it “accidentally” went on fire at the end of the war).
+It turned out to have a very interesting wee museum containing a replica of the train used for the negotiating and signing of the documents (the Nazis vengefully took the original away to Berlin during the 2nd World War where it “accidentally” went on fire at the end of the war.)

 Next we went to Arras where we went on a fascinating tour of the Wellington tunnels, old quarries which were expanded and linked before the Battle of Arras, and where thousands of allied soldiers were hidden before the battle started.
 However I was feeling a bit under the weather.
-The headphones for the tour were tight on my temples and I quickly developed a sharp headache, and my stomach began to churn which I blame on the “andouillette d’Arras” which I had eaten for lunch in a small cafeteria in Arras.
+The headphones for the tour were tight on my temples and I quickly developed a sharp headache, and my stomach began to churn which I blame on the “andouillette d’Arras” some of which I had eaten for lunch in a small cafeteria in Arras.
 I knew that it was a sausage but I didn’t know that it is made of chopped up pig’s intestines and possibly tripe too.
 It’s all lumpy, has a strong smell and an indescribably rank taste.
 I only ate a wee bit (Ally kindly ate most of it for me) but the taste lingered with me all afternoon.
 I mentioned it to the guides at the Wellington tunnels museum and one of them said that he loves andouillettes and the other one said that he thinks they’re disgusting!
 James suggested my blog title based on my unfortunate sausage experience.
 The good news is that I felt a lot better once I got outside into the fresh air.

 It wasn’t far from Arras to Vimy Ridge, which we had visited in the autumn.
 It was just as beautiful as I remembered, this time with the greenery and birdsong of spring time, with the scars of war, shell holes and trenches, still clearly visible beneath the grass and amongst the trees.
 We walked up to the Vimy Ridge monument and quietly surveyed the countryside around us.